Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Conditional separation of approximating solutions

 The definition of $\tau^{i,(2)}$ involves the notion of improved modulus of continuity.
-We will take the parameter $\alpha$ in the definition of $\tau^{i,(2)}$ close to $\frac{1}{2}$ and consider the local H\"older exponent of the martingale part of BES$Q^4$ in terms of its quadratic variation.
+We will take the parameter $\alpha$ in the definition of $\tau ^{i,(2)}$ close to $\frac{1}{2}$ and consider the local H\"older exponent of the martingale part of $\BES Q^4$ in terms of its quadratic variation.
 The parameter $L$ bounds the associated local H\"older coefficient.
 Hence, we have the integral inequality

-by the choice of $\tau^{i,(2)}$ in Proposition~\ref{prop:septime}.
-The integral inequality (\ref{ineq:intineqX}) is reminiscent of the integral inequalities to which Gronwall's lemma applies, and hence suggests an iteration argument if we aim to bound more explicitly the difference

-A general result for this is given by Lemma~\ref{lem:imc} below, and its proof can be found in Section 3.10 of \cite{C}.
+by the choice of $\tau^{i,(2)}$ in Proposition~\ref{propseptime}.
+The integral inequality (\ref{ineqintineqX}) is reminiscent of the integral inequalities to which Gronwall's lemma applies, and hence suggests an iteration argument if we wish to bound more explicitly the difference $\llvert X^i_t(\1)^{T_1^{X^i}}-\psi(\1){\varepsilon}\rrvert $.
+A general result for this is given by Corollary~\ref{corimc}.
+Applying Corollary~\ref{corimc} to the random function